cadet/CADET-Core/CONTRIBUTING.md

 CADET-Core is an open-source project and we are very happy to accept contributions from the community.
 Please feel free to open issues or submit patches (preferably as pull requests) at any time.
-For planned larger contributions, it might be beneficial to get in touch with us first, e.g. through the [CADET forum](https://forum.cadet-web.de/).
+For planned larger contributions, we would encourage you to get in touch with us first, e.g. through the [CADET forum](https://forum.cadet-web.de/).

 For detailed information on how to contribute, including installation, dependencies, code style, testing, publishing, model expasion, please refer to our [Developer Guide](https://cadet.github.io/master/developer_guide/index.html).